 An inward-facing camera can help show if the trucker was talking on a cellphone, texting, or otherwise distracted, driving while drowsy, or engaging in other unsafe behaviors.
 Like black box data, this footage must be obtained immediately after the truck collision.

 Truck drivers are only permitted to drive a certain number of hours without taking a break under federal hours of service regulations.
 They must record their rest breaks in a logbook.
 Reviewing the logbook can help prove that the trucker violated the FMCSA regulations and was too drowsy to drive safely.

 Unfortunately, the truck driver could falsify the information in their logbook.
 You must obtain their food, gas, and other receipts to determine when the trucker really took rest breaks.

 Under federal regulations, trucking companies are required to perform regular inspections and maintenance of their trucks.
 You will need to review their maintenance records to determine if they complied with this requirement and whether a lack of repairs caused your truck crash.

 Cellphone records can help you show whether the trucker was texting or talking on the phone when your truck accident occurred.
 Emails between the trucking company and the trucker can provide helpful information to show whether the trucking company was encouraging them to violate the hours of service rules or drive their truck when they knew it needed repairs.

 You will need to review the trucker's personal file to determine if they were qualified to drive a truck, had medical issues that impacted their ability to drive a truck, had been involved in other truck accidents, and more.

 Alcohol and Drug Testing

-Reviewing the trucker's alcohol and drug testing results can help determine if they had a substance abuse problem.
-The trucker may have been required to under alcohol and drug testing after your crash, which can help prove their intoxication caused your collision.
+Reviewing the trucker's drug and alcohol testing results can help determine if they had a substance abuse problem.
+The trucker may have been required to undergo alcohol and drug testing after your crash, which can help prove their intoxication caused your collision.